Note-taking apps for the data conscious

 Spoiler Alert: Roam doesn’t fit the bill.

-I won’t consider adopting an app for note writing without these features.
+I won’t consider an app for note writing without these features.
 The apps listed here all have:

 - Cloud sync between devices.
 Because it’s not 1999 anymore.